-Contact your local minor hockey association for the appropriate transfer form.
+Contact your local hockey association for the appropriate transfer form.

 Q: What days of the week will my child be on the ice?

-Practice and game schedules are set by local minor hockey associations.
-Contact your local minor hockey association for your child’s schedule.
+Practice and game schedules are set by local hockey associations.
+Contact your local hockey association for your child’s schedule.

 If game and practice schedules conflict with your work responsibilities, you should talk to the other parents on your child’s team about coordinating a carpool.
 Carpooling is a fun and easy way to ensure all minor hockey players can participate regardless of their parents’ work schedules.

 Q: Do we have to travel out of town, and if so, how often?

 Each team’s schedule is set by the local hockey association in question.
 Most teams typically have a fairly even mix of home and away games.
 Starting in their U9 year, House League teams typically play away games within a one-hour drive of their home arena.
 Rep teams may travel as far as 90 minutes for away games.

 Most hockey teams typically have one home game, one away game and one to two practices every week.
 This means you can reasonably expect to travel less than three hours per week round-trip.